WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_3.md

 OK, almost done --

-We want to identify this picture specifically with what's called an `id` attribute, so later, we could write some code that makes this gif -- have a red border, or disappear when you click a button!
-(We'll get to that stuff later.)
+*We want to identify this picture specifically with what's called an `id` attribute, so later, we could write some code that makes this gif -- have a red border, or disappear when you click a button!
+(We'll get to that stuff later.)* You'll see more about why this is so cool and important later.
+For now, you won't see any difference in what the image looks like just because you give it a special ID.

-Edit the HTML so it looks like this (your URL will be different from this one, of course, because it's the URL for the gif YOU chose):
+You should edit your HTML so it looks like this (your URL will be different from this one, of course, because it's the URL for the gif YOU chose):

 ```
 <img id="first-gif" src="https://media.giphy.com/media/3oKIPaSkwgwHz5wpZC/giphy.gif">
 ```

 And done!
-Check out the output.
+Check out the output on the right side of the online tool.

 <img src="https://media.giphy.com/media/11sBLVxNs7v6WA/giphy.gif">